Video can be powerful for a business.

 Local TV and digital advertisements present numerous opportunities for hospitals to get in front of new patients.
 You can use promotional videos to advertise your hospital as a whole or highlight individual services.
 These videos are usually very polished and created by an outside video marketing agency.\

 The commercial above for the Mayo Clinic is one of our favorite examples.
 It sets Mayo Clinic apart from all other hospitals by demonstrating to viewers that Mayo has the solutions they need.
 The combination of voiceover, animation and sound design creates a lasting impression on the viewer.

 3D surgical videos are animated videos that explain how a surgery works.
 These help educate patients on how the surgery will happen and what they can expect.
 Typically these videos would not be used in outbound marketing efforts and are more reserved for specific patients.
 3D videos are usually created by an outside animation company with help from the internal marketing team.

 12. Recruitment Videos

 If you work in healthcare marketing, you know how hard it can be to recruit new talent.
 Recruitment videos can help show the culture of a workplace and how great it is to work there.
 More often than not, employees value the culture of an organization in addition to the compensation.
-By using a video to show the company culture, you can attract more qualified candidates.
+By using a video to demonstrate the company culture, you can attract more qualified candidates.

 13. Employee Recognition